ctsit/move_data_to_other_event/README.md

 ## Project Configuration

-- **Activate for use**: The module may be rendered active via checkbox (this has the same effect as disabling the module).
+- **Activate for use**: The module may be rendered active via checkbox (this has the same effect as disabling the module, but allows designers to toggle).
 - **Allow non-designers to see and use this module**: You may allow non-designers to see and use the module on a per-project basis.
 The global configuration **Restrict use to designers globally** _will override this option if it is selected_; administrators have the final say in who may use this module.

 ## Use